pseudobear/UeberPlayer/README.md

 > Note: The mini player will always have its "empty" area, but this setting will add some color to it.

 ### Mini artwork
-When the `size` settings is set to `mini`, you can optionally show or hide the artwork, using the `miniArtwork` setting.
+When `size` is set to `mini`, you can optionally show or hide the artwork, using the `miniArtwork` setting.
 The text box and alignment wil adjust accordingly.

 - `miniArtwork`: `true`, `false` (default)